Intellectual Property Rights (IPR)

 - Malta is a member of WIPO (World Intellectual Property Organisation, UCC (Universal Copyright Convention), WTO (World Trade Organisation), the Paris Convention for the protection of Industrial Property and the Berne Convention for the Protection of Literary and Artistic Works.
 Upon accession to the European Union, Malta automatically became part of the Office for Harmonisation in the Internal Market (OHIM), which is responsible for Community trademarks and designs.

-- Maltese law relating to Intellectual property has been updated and brought in line with most EU legislation in the field.
+- Maltese law (Chapter 414) relating to Intellectual property rights has been updated and brought in line with most EU legislation in the field.
 The Industrial Property Registrations Directorate (IPRD) within the Commerce Department is responsible for the registration of trademarks, certification marks, collective marks and designs; patenting of inventions; issuing of supplementary protection certificates in respect of pharmaceutical products and plant protection products as well as the recording of transfers, cancellations, amendments and renewals relating to the aforementioned IP rights.